Mudassirrahman/login/README.md

 2. Open the project in your preferred code editor.
 3. Open `index.html` in a web browser.

-## Screenshots
+//## Screenshots

-Include screenshots or GIFs of your application to showcase its appearance and functionality.
+//Include screenshots or GIFs of your application to showcase its appearance and functionality.

 ## Contributing